Pros and cons of staying at Kurumba Maldives – First resort in Maldives

 - And from one side of Kurumba island, the one facing the airport, you can see many cargo ferries, ships and even the surrounding islands with loads of buildings in the background.
 If you go to Maldives, you just want to see the Ocean around you, and not construction and buildings, right?
 This doesn’t help with a secluded location feeling either.
 However, most of the villas are on located on the other side, so it’s just the view from restaurants.
 Not too bad.

 - My stay at Kurumba was a press stay.
 Unfortunately, I have to admit that the communication with marketing was not the best.
 At a certain point it was not as professional as I’d expect it to be at a 5* resort.
 I’d rather do not go into details but it was an incredible mess.
 Haven’t seen anything like that in any other resort I’ve ever stayed at.
-But you as a regular guest might not have any problems with marketing as most probably you would not be in touch with them.
-So no worries 😉 But I’m talking of my professional travel blogger view… was not the best :/
+But maybe it happened because the manager was rather new.
+However, you as a regular guest might not have any problems with marketing as most probably you would not be in touch with them.
+So no worries ;) But I’m talking of my professional travel blogger view… that was not the best :/

 *Many thanks to Kurumba staff for my pleasant stay.
 Just wish the communication with the marketing was better.
 Anyway, feel free to check out more information about this resort on Kurumba website.
 I do recommend the resort for families and couples who woould like to get to a resort asap after landing to Velana International Airport.
 It’s a lovely resort on a small island with its pros and cons.